 If you prefer the extra convenience of guided tours, you'll find a huge selection of guided NYC sightseeing tours — another great way to see the city.

-The following NYC tourist attractions are grouped into categories to help you find those that interest you the most.
+NYC tourist attractions are grouped into categories to help you find those that interest you the most.

 Our TOP TIPS and lots of FREE things to do in New York City